 When it comes to the breakdown of a marriage or civil partnership, one of the most stressful aspects is sorting out your family finances.
-Our highly experienced family law team is on hand to advise, help and support you throughout the divorce financial settlement process.
+Our highly experienced divorce solicitors are on hand to advise, help and support you throughout the divorce financial settlement process.

 Following the breakdown of your marriage or civil partnership and the start of your divorce or dissolution, either you or your partner can apply to the court for financial provision (also known as a financial remedy).